harwarl/redis-lite/guide.md

-=> Build a serializer that convert responses to RESP format => Build a deserializer that convert incoming RESP messages to normal texts and works on it
+=> Build a serializer that convert responses to RESP format => Build a deserializer that convert incoming RESP messages to normal

+DESERIALIZER ->
+-> check the first character of the command.
+If valid, pass the command to be further processed, if invalid, throw Error